Behnamkhandan/shabake_mokhaberati/week3/articles.md

-# 📚 Summary of Six Key Research Articles with Links and Citations
+# 📚 Summary of Six Key Research Articles with Verified Links and Citations

 This document presents structured summaries of six research papers related to federated learning, wireless networks, and biomedical signal processing.
 Each summary includes the article’s focus, problem addressed, methodology, key contributions, and direct access links to the article and dataset.